msbsoftwaresolutions/AVX-API/README.md

 # AVX-API

 Proprietary API Software commissioned for the [Arvaux Network](https://www.arvaux.net) Game Development Team.
 API includes uniform utilities, libraries, wrappers, and more to simplify and streamline game development, while allowing for the scalability and integration of new code for future features.
+[Arvaux Network](https://www.arvaux.net) has allowed for portions of their software to be published for public use.

 ## Authors